NESCLiC/spreadsheets-socsci-update/_episodes/01-format-data.md

 the dataset relate to each other; what format are they are in; and whether they supersede or are superseded by previous files.
-A folder-level readme.txt file is the classic way of accounting for all the files and folders in a project.
+A folder-level readme.txt file is the classic way of accounting for all the files and folders in a project.-->

 Metadata are most useful when they follow a standard.
 For example, the [Data Documentation Initiative (DDI)](http://www.ddialliance.org) provides a